 "I think Limited Registration is not appropriate.
-I was teaching junior doctors (with full registration) and medical students in intensive care unit while I was under Limited Registration!!!! and I had difficulty in passing the Clinical Exam - simply because I was required to study all specialities for the exam while I am specialised in intensive care unit only."
+I was teaching junior doctors (with full registration) and medical students in ICU while I was under Limited Registration!!!! and I had difficulty in passing the Clinical Exam - simply because I was required to study all specialities for the exam while I am specialised in ICU only."